orbitalquark/textadept/README.md

 CMake boolean variables that affect the build:

-* `nightly`: Whether or not to build Textadept with bleeding-edge dependencies (i.e. the nightly version).
+* `NIGHTLY`: Whether or not to build Textadept with bleeding-edge dependencies (i.e. the nightly version).
 Defaults to off.
-* `plat_qt`: Unless off, builds the Qt version of Textadept.
+* `QT`: Unless off, builds the Qt version of Textadept.
 The default is auto-detected.
-* `plat_gtk3`: Unless off, builds the Gtk 3 version of Textadept.
+* `GTK3`: Unless off, builds the Gtk 3 version of Textadept.
 The default is auto-detected.
-* `plat_gtk2`: Unless off, builds the Gtk 2 version of Textadept.
+* `GTK2`: Unless off, builds the Gtk 2 version of Textadept.
 The default is auto-detected.
-* `plat_curses`: Unless off, builds the Curses (terminal) version of Textadept.
+* `CURSES`: Unless off, builds the Curses (terminal) version of Textadept.
 The default is auto-detected.

 For more information on compiling Textadept, please see the [manual][].